Unified stability criteria for perturbed LTV systems with unstable instantaneous dynamics

 We start with the discussion on the estimate \eqref{ISS} first.
 This result actually implies that the system \eqref{def:ltv_sys} is uniformly \emph{input-to-state stable} (ISS) with respect to the origin (see the definition of ISS in \cite{Sontag1996}), where the ``input" is the persistent part of the perturbation $\delta(t)$.
 ISS also implies that the system \eqref{def:ltv_sys} has the ``convergent input convergent state" property, meaning that if $\lim_{t\to\infty}\delta(t)=0$, then the solutions of \eqref{def:ltv_sys} will converge to the origin.
 When the perturbation is vanishing such that $\delta(t)\equiv 0$, \eqref{ISS} also shows that the system \eqref{def:ltv_sys} is uniformly globally exponentially stable.

 We then turn to the condition \eqref{GE-DSS_mixed_condition}.
-The three terms in \eqref{GE-DSS_mixed_condition} on the left-hand side are essentially the total effect of unstable $A(t)$, the total estimate of perturbation-to-state ratio and the total variation of $\tilde A$ over the interval $[t_a,t_b]$.
-We discuss some special cases here and compare them with the known results from the literature. \begin{itemize} \item Assume that $A(t)$ is always Hurwtiz and $\alpha(A(t)\leq -\kappa^*$ for some $\kappa^*>0$ and all $t\geq t_0$.
+The three terms in \eqref{GE-DSS_mixed_condition} on the left-hand side are essentially the total effect of unstable $A(t)$, the total estimate of perturbation-to-state ratio and the total variation of $\tilde A$ over the interval $[a,b]$.
+We discuss some special cases here and compare them with the known results from the literature. \begin{itemize} \item Assume that $A(t)$ is always Hurwtiz and $\alpha(A(t))\leq -\kappa^*$ for some $\kappa^*>0$ and all $t\geq t_0$.
 In this case we can pick $\kappa=\kappa^*$, which implies that $\varphi_{\kappa}(A(t))\equiv 0$.
 If in addition we assume that the system is unperturbed, i.e., $\gamma(t)\equiv 0$, then \eqref{GE-DSS_mixed_condition} reduces to

 Note that the upper-bound on $\lambda$ stated in Theorem~\ref{thm:main} implies that $\mu:=\frac{\lambda}{c_2^2}\leq\frac{c_1}{2c_2^3}$.
 Thus we recover exactly the same criteria as in \cite[Theorem 3]{Gao2018} for testing global exponential stability of LTV systems with bounded total variation.
-Furthermore, if $A(t)$ is continuous, then this result becomes the same as \cite[Theorem 3.4.11]{ioannou_sun_1996}.
+Furthermore, if $A(t)$ is continuously differentiable, then this result becomes the same as \cite[Theorem 3.4.11]{ioannou_sun_1996}.

 \item Now we assume $A(t)=A$ is a constant Hurwitz matrix.
-By picking $\kappa=\alpha(A)$, we have $\varphi_{\kappa}(A(t))\equiv 0$ and $\tilde A=A$ so $\int_{t_a}^{t_b}\Vert d \tilde A\Vert=0$.
+By picking $\kappa=\alpha(A)$, we have $\varphi_{\kappa}(A(t))\equiv 0$ and $\tilde A=A$ so $\int_{a}^{b}\Vert d \tilde A\Vert=0$.
 Moreover, the time-invariant Lyapunov function $V(x):=x^\top P x$ has the property that

 with the parameters $c_3=1,c_4=2c_2$.
 In the presence of perturbation, the condition \eqref{GE-DSS_mixed_condition} reduces to

 Moreover, the upper-bound on $\lambda$ implies $\epsilon:=\frac{\lambda}{c_2}\leq \frac{c_1}{2c_2^2}=\frac{c_1c_3}{c_2c_4}$.
 This is exactly the same results as \cite[Lemma 9.4 and Corollary 9.1]{Khalil2002} for showing global exponential stability with respect to a neighborhood of the origin for a perturbed system.